If you’re looking for apps for making friends or even a Tinder for friends, then this article is for you.

 9. Have a Pet?
 Try these

-Try at least a couple of apps and meeting people – you never know!
+Try at least a couple of apps for making friends – you never know!

 – Paul Sanders